tpastorini/MultimediaSystems/README.md

 Main project contains five classes about app operation.

-1. Ventana Principal's class.
+1. **Ventana Principal's class**.
 Contains a visualitation area and it allows managing an environment of internal windows.

 ![Alt MultimediaSystems_VentanaInternaClasses](/DefinicionClasesVentanaInterna.png)

-2. Ventana Interna's class.
+2. **Ventana Interna's class**.
 A VentanaInternal's object contains a LienzoImagen2D's object which allow to apply image transformations and drawing.
 VentanaInternaImagen, VentanaInternaCamara and VentanaInternaVLCPlayer classes inherit from VentanaInterna class.

-3. Establecer Tam Lienzo's class.
+3. **Establecer Tam Lienzo's class**.
 This class allows users to create an drawinf area with specific or a default dimensions: width (px) and height (px).

-4. Panel Relleno's class.
+4. **Panel Relleno's class**.
 Contains different types of  shape filling.
 It means without fill, one color fill or gradient fill (vertical/horizontal).

-5. Redimensión Lienzo's class.
+5. **Redimensión Lienzo's class**.
 This class allows to change dimensions of your drawing area.

+/* #### My own library: SM.TDP.Biblioteca.

+This library contains definition of all shapes you can draw with this application.
+There are */